Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/ame-entry.md

 ## Trivia

-- One of the Ancient Sewer Dungeon's rewards was the Teleportation Crystal.
+- One of the Ancient Sewer Dungeon's rewards was the Warp Crystal.
 This crystal was stated to have been made by Ame.